-Mac Ross was a member of the first graduating class of five officers from the Tuskegee Army Flying School, was originally from Dallas County, AL (Selma) and not from Dayton, Ohio as often reported.
+Mac Ross was a member of the first graduating class of five officers from the Tuskegee Army Flying School.
+He was originally from Dallas County and not from Dayton, Ohio as often reported.

 March 7 is known around the world as the date Bloody Sunday took place in 1965 in Selma, Alabama.
 But Selma has another connection with that date in March.
 On March 7, 1942 Mac Ross and four others, Benjamin Davis Jr., George Roberts, Charles BeBow Jr., Lemuel Custis, and Mac Ross and received silver wings of Army Air Force pilots.
 “These men completed the standard Army flight classroom instruction and many hours of flight time.
 Receiving their silver wings marked a milestone in being the first African Americans to qualify as military pilots in any branch of the armed forces.”
 These men were the first of the Tuskegee Airmen later to become known as the Red Tails.

 Ross was selected for the elite group after being passed over for pilot training several times.
 Although the family was skeptical of his desire to become a pilot because of the lack of any black role models, his determination to succeed and his desire to fly eventually resulted in his selection.
 Mr. Ross excelled during his training at the Army Air Corps fighter pilot training school at Tuskegee, being described by one of his instructors as “a pilot’s pilot.”

 Originally, the 332nd Fighter Group consisted of three Fighter Squadrons: the 100th, 301st , and 302nd.
 Shortly after entering combat, the group was expanded by the integration of the 99th.